Are You Trading Predictably?

 Boston College - Carroll School of Management

 University of Washington - Foster School of Business

-We find predictable patterns in stock returns.
-Stocks whose relative returns are high in a given half-hour interval today exhibit similar outperformance in the same half-hour period on subsequent days.
-The effect is stronger at the beginning and end of the trading day.
+The authors find predictable patterns in stock returns.
+Stocks whose relative returns are high in a given half hour today exhibit similar outperformance in the same half hour on subsequent days.
+The effect is stronger at both the beginning and the end of the trading day.
 These results suggest that strategically shifting the timing of trades can significantly reduce execution costs for institutional traders.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.437 seconds